atharvarajadnya/ACE-592-Final-Project-Repo/README.md

 ## Our code sources are listed below.
 Each of these links contains a list and description of all columns.
-These are each stored in the Datasets Folder, except the SOTU data is in a zip file.
+These are each stored in the Datasets Folder.

 [OWID Energy](https://github.com/owid/energy-data/blob/master/owid-energy-codebook.csv)